- 250g strong white flour, plus extra for dusting

 For the raisin swirls (makes 18)

-Pulse together the dry ingredients plus 2 tsp salt in a processor, then pulse in the milk and egg until you have a smooth, slightly sticky dough.
+Pulse together the dry ingredients plus 2 tsp salt in a processor, then pulse in the milk and egg, plus 100ml water, until you have a smooth, slightly sticky dough.
 Knead for 1 min, using a little flour, until just smooth.
 Put into an oiled bowl, cover with oiled cling film and leave to rise in a warm place for 1 hr until doubled in size (overnight in the fridge if you like).

 Flour your surface, then pat the dough out to a rectangle, 1cm thick.
 Lay the butter slices out over the middle of the dough, in a rectangle.
 Fold the pastry over the top, bottom and then sides until the butter is completely hidden.
 Press the edges down.